 These include the type of myeloma; the stage of the disease; its aggressiveness and responsiveness to treatment; serum albumin; beta-2 microglobulin; and chromosome analysis.

-We cannot stress enough that myeloma is a highly individualized disease.
+It is important to note that myeloma is a highly individualized disease.
 While there are similarities between patients, each patient’s disease has its own distinct characteristics.
-There will be testing to determine how much myeloma there is in your body and how aggressive it is.
-All of these variables will be weighed before determining whether a transplant is appropriate for you.
+Testing will determine how much myeloma there is in your body and how aggressive it is and this information, combined with the aforementioned factors, will help determine whether a transplant is appropriate for you.
 Therefore, general statements regarding patient outcomes both during the transplant procedure and post transplant are inappropriate.

-When to transplant is also an important consideration.
 Most transplant physicians believe it is better to perform the transplant early in the disease course.
+[Does this need updating?
+Are doctors now waiting longer before ASCT?]
 However, there is no absolute clinical data to suggest that transplantation earlier in the treatment regimen is better than waiting until later.
 Recent trial results suggest that frontline therapy that includes the anti-myeloma agents thalidomide, Revlimid®, and/or VELCADE® may result in response rates and duration of response comparable to those of stem cell transplant, allowing some patients to postpone transplant until later in the course of the disease.
 This is undergoing further investigation.